 Most cats are fastidious creatures and are careful of what they eat.
 Poisoning cats are, therefore, generally rare.
 Young cats, especially indoor cats, are most at risk as they may chew houseplants through curiosity or boredom.
 When a cat is confined to a run or lives entirely, indoors-hazardous plants should be removed from her environment.
 Cats given free access to the outside world tend to have other things to occupy their minds than sampling unfamiliar vegetation.
 But even free-roaming adult cats may accidentally ingest needles or seeds that have become entangled in their coat during grooming.
 Many cats love to eat grass to aid their digestion.
 Indoor cats may crave some greenery and chew at houseplants.

 Many plants are poisonous to cats.
 They vary in their toxicity.
 Many are irritant rather than poisonous.
 Below is a list of houseplants that can be harmful or fatal, depending on the quantity swallowed.
 Remember that cats that chew plants are exposed to any chemical pesticides or fertilizers that may have been applied directly to the plants or through the soil.

 Jack in the Pulpit

 What are the signs of poisoning?

-The signs of poisoning can vary - drooling, repeated vomiting, diarrhea, abdominal pain, suddenly collapse, excessive irritation (red, swollen, blistering or raw) of the skin, the mouth or throat.
+The signs of poisoning can vary - drooling, repeated vomiting, diarrhea, abdominal pain, sudden collapse, excessive irritation (red, swollen, blistering, or raw) of the skin, the mouth, or throat.